-Such waistcoats were worn by wealthy English ladies.
-The embroidery was worked first by professionals and then the panels were stitched together to form the garment.
 The pattern of brightly coloured flowers, here with caterpillars and butterflies, set within coils of plaited braid stitch was very popular.
-Variations of this design appear on other embroidered women’s waistcoats and coifs of this period including one worn by Margaret Layton of Rawdon (1569-1662), the wife of a Yorkshire landowner, which is now in the Victoria and Albert Museum, London.
-It was possibly one of her favourite garments as she is depicted wearing it in her accompanying portrait.
-Other jackets can be seen in several portraits by Marcus Gheeraerts the Younger and William Larkin.
+This specific design appears on a waistcoat on loan to the Fashion Museum, Bath.
+Variations of this rinceau design appear on other embroidered womens waistcoats and coifs of this period including one worn by Margaret Layton of Rawdon (1569-1662), the wife of a Yorkshire landowner, which is now in the Victoria and Albert Museum, London with an accompanying portrait.

 The waistcoat was purchased by Sir William Burrell from the London art dealers Frank Partridge and Sons in 1930.